Woman Calls Police On 8-Year-Old Girl For Selling Water Without A Permit

 Well, Permit Patty’s real name has been uncovered.
 It’s Alison Ettel, but you’re not going to find any social media accounts for her because she has deleted all of her personal accounts.
 She hasn’t, however, gotten rid of the social media accounts for her business, a company called Treatwell that provides “the highest quality cannibas products for both people and animals.”
 Everybody wants to know more about Permit Patty though, so Heavy did some digging and posted some facts about the newest internet sensation.

-Alison is quite educated, with two degrees, and had two previous careers – one as an equity trader and another as a researcher.
+Alison is quite educated, with two degrees, and had two previous careers, one as an equity trader and another as a researcher.
 Alison is 44-years-old.
-The cannibas products she sells are CBDs, which don’t give the user a high but instead are used for medicinal purposes.
+The cannibas products she sells are CBDs, which don’t give the user a high, but instead are used for medicinal purposes.

 StashTwist is also a woman-operated medical cannibas company in the San Francisco area.
 They made this post in response to the Permit Patty incident Saturday.